 Daisuke cringed.
 "Umm.
 What are you doing?"

-"Offering myself in her place."
+"...O-Offering up myself in her place."

-"And why exactly would you need to do that?"
+"...And why exactly would you need to do that?"

 His conscience, depicted by a small chibi figure, averted its gaze with a guilty expression.
 Though...
 April and I aren't technically related.

-"Sylvia," he began, his tone serious and commanding, almost tangible in the room, "can I trust you?"
+"Sylvia," he began, his tone serious and commanding, almost tangible in the room.
+"Can I trust you?"

 Daisuke's gaze narrowed to dangerous slits, his butterscotch eyes practically smoldering with intensity.
-With a steely expression, he delivered his warning.
-"If you betray me and endanger Aprilena's life, I'll do everything in my power to kill you."
+With a steely expression, he delivered his warning: "If you betray me and endanger Aprilena's life, I'll do everything in my power to kill you."

-Sylvia's hair bristled in response to the chilling threat, but she clenched her fists and nodded with solemn resolve.
+The maid's hair bristled in response to the chilling threat, but she clenched her fists and nodded with solemn resolve.
+In response, Daisuke's hostility ebbed away and he relaxed his shoulders.

-Daisuke's hostility ebbed away as he relaxed his shoulders.
-He crouched down to meet his makeshift sister at eye level, gently stroking her hair.
-"I'll go freshen up and then head down for supper," he said softly.
+Crouching down, he met his makeshift sister at eye level and gently stroked her hair.
+"I'll freshen up and then head down for supper," he said softly.
 "I need you to stay here and lock the doors while I'm away.
-I'll bring you something to eat later."
+I'll bring you something to eat later, okay?"

 April hugged her knees, tears welling in her eyes.
 It was clear she was more distressed about being alone than her rumbling stomach.
 "Big Brother, please don't leave me," she pleaded, her voice trembling with regret.
 "I'm sorry I acted without your permission."